AshrafHanyy/AshrafHanyy.github.io/content/authors/admin/_index.md

 ## About Me

-I am an Egyptian computer scientist and researcher working as an AI & Data Engineer at Techlabs London and a Teaching Assistant at MSA University.
+I am an Egyptian computer scientist and researcher working as an AI Engineer at Ernest & Young and a Teaching Assistant at MSA University.
 My work spans deep learning, computer vision, and quantum machine learning, with multiple first-author IEEE publications.

 I hold a First Class Honors BSc in Computer Science (MSA University & University of Greenwich, CGPA 3.81/4.0).
 I founded MSA's Competitive Programming Community and have won awards including third place at NU's Undergraduate Research Forum and second place at Egypt's first Quantum-AI Hackathon.
 I plan to pursue an MSc to further my research career.